P2Pool-Observer/consensus/README.md

 * **❌ Unsupported**: Not supported.
 Package may be deprecated or not currently developed.

 > **Note:** Project is automatically tested under Linux for _amd64_ and _arm64_ architectures, with normal, _purego_, and _cgo_ flavors.
 > Other platforms are tested manually.
-32-bit platforms are not supported, but may receive fixes.
+32-bit platforms should work but are not supported, but may receive fixes as needed.

 ## Other maintained external libraries